BDDD... Assessing BD and marketing in professional services investments

 More commonly we identify that efforts could be increased or leveraged, or that the focus of activity is too narrow, or misdirected.
 In both cases improved targeting can improve results for relatively modest efforts.
 We assess:

-• Are the returns as expected across the pipeline and if not, where might they improve?
+Are the returns as expected across the pipeline and if not, where might they improve?

-• Is the addressable universe correct?
+Is the addressable universe correct?
 Might it be too broad or, more frequently, too narrow?

-• How does client management work?
+How does client management work?
 Is it formal or informal and either way what are the triggers to drive activity or adjust approach?
 What listening or feedback is undertaken?

-• What’s working well?
+What’s working well?
 Just asking this question can tease out how on top of efforts the team are and highlight any gaps in effort, comms or processes.
 When the team has an impressive answer, follow up with “and what’s next?”

-• What is the makeup of clients and targets?
+What is the makeup of clients and targets?
 Fantastic insight can be gained here around new vs repeat business, conversion and cross selling.
 One unfortunate trigger for a sale can be a recent or looming loss of a couple of clients or rainmakers upon which the business was over-reliant.

-• When time and appetite permit we’d also look to better understand: fees & pricing, cross selling, sectors and pitching in conjunction with the financial and commercial DDs.
+When time and appetite permit we’d also look to better understand: fees & pricing, cross selling, sectors and pitching in conjunction with the financial and commercial DDs.

 Marketing

-We see a significant breadth of marketing capability.
-From near zero marketing when perhaps a target is moving into a new market, to fully integrated with BD: impressive branding reisnforcing positioning, delivering great content and events, driving contacts through the funnel to deliver leads, creating actionable insight, conducting user research and driving awareness.
-The areas we assess are:
+Outcome driven - Fully measurable and integrated with strategy and KPIs: impressive branding reinforcing positioning, following up great content and events, driving contacts through the funnel to deliver leads, creating actionable insight, conducting user research and driving awareness.
+Perhaps unsurprisingly, this category is pretty rare.

-• How effective is the digital effort?
+How effective is the digital effort?
 It’s straightforward to assess metrics across the website and social media.
 We would also check the level of journey research and mapping, balance of free content vs forms, and how online engagement transfers to leads – is it manual, automatic, or missing?

-• What is the content strategy – to drive leads, shift perception, create conversations, all of the above?
+What is the content strategy – to drive leads, shift perception, create conversations, all of the above?
 Assess a content campaign from origin, to production, to distribution, to engagement, to follow up.
 Where can improvements be made and does each campaign have clear objectives?

 Enablers